davidschlachter/dance-volunteering/README.md

 # dance-volunteering
 Volunteering system for the Ottawa Swing Dance Society.
 Live at https://schlachter.ca/dance-vol/.

+Shifts are generated from a template Mondays at 00:00 (Sunday midnight).
+Volunteers can log in with Google, Facebook, or Microsoft and sign up for a shift.
+Admins can see contact information for volunteers and receive an automatic email at 17:00 on Friday with the volunteering schedule.

-List of features (with current status):
+## List of features (with current status):

 Accounts
 --------
 (An account is only required to volunteer for a shift)
 - [X] A user can log in with Facebook
 - [X] A user can log in with Google
+- [X] A user can log in with Microsoft
+- [ ] A user can log in with Yahoo

 Volunteering
 ------------